GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 4.7 Product Ratings.
 The Web Store will allow users to rate Products.
-Along with other factors, Product ratings may be used to determine the placement of Products on the Web Store with higher rated Products generally given better placement, subject to Google’s right to change placement at Google’s sole discretion.
+Along with other factors, Product ratings may be used to determine the placement of Products on the Web Store with higher rated Products generally given better placement, subject to Google's right to change placement at Google's sole discretion.
 For new Developers without Product history, Google may use or publish performance measurements such as uninstall rates to identify or remove Products that are not meeting acceptable standards, as determined by Google.
-Google reserves the right to display Products to users in a manner that will be determined at Google’s sole discretion.
+Google reserves the right to display Products to users in a manner that will be determined at Google's sole discretion.
 Your Products may be subject to user ratings to which you may not agree.
 You may contact Google if you have any questions or concerns regarding such ratings at [http://groups.google.com/a/chromium.org/group/chromium-apps/][11].